 The easy way for the management is to have a discussion with the employee who has understood the work and convinces them to take up the additional workload in the interim without any other compensation changes.
 The year-end bonus or hike may take care of that.
 And this is probably the most adopted solution.
-But if you think about it, it may just be the strategy which backfires in the longer-term if you want to establish a brand for the longer term.
-If as a founder or chief-executive, you care only about the yearly performance in the P & L and want to keep the cost low at any cost other than monetary, this would seem like an ideal way for you.
-But what if you actually want to build a brand for the longer horizon and want to make choices for that goal.
+But if you think about it, it may just be the strategy that backfires in the longer term if you want to establish a brand for the longer term.
+If as a founder or chief executive, you care only about the yearly performance of the P & L and want to keep the cost low at any cost other than monetary, this would seem like an ideal way for you.
+But what if you actually want to build a brand for the longer horizon and want to make choices for that goal?
 Then you ought to take the compensation puzzle more seriously and respectfully.
 A brand is created by the employees who innovate in the products and service the clients for the long term.
 That is only achieved if they are loyal to you.
 And loyalty in corporate has to be earned.
-Cutting the proverbial payroll-corner would not do it for you.
+Cutting the proverbial payroll corner would not do it for you.
 Thus, you need to think harder for a solution at this juncture.
-It is going to demonstrate to yourself and any other stakeholder as to why your company or you are going to be a winner in the longer term as you care and are smart enough to not take the lazy beaten to dust road.
+It is going to demonstrate to yourself and any other stakeholder why your company or you are going to be a winner in the longer term as you care and are smart enough to not take the lazy beaten dust road.